American University of Malta: History

 The university was originally intended to create a social and economic boost to localities in the South Eastern Region of Malta, which is regarded as being less developed than the rest of the island.
 The project has an investment of over €115 million, and it was intended to create around 400 to 750 jobs.
 The project's estimated economic output was speculated to be about €48 to €85 million.
 As of September 2016, demand for property in Cospicua reportedly increased as a result of the university project.
-Also, concerns have arisen that the university's presence threatens the heritage and quality of life in the Bormla community and Three Cities region.
+Concerns have been expressed about the potential impact of the university on the heritage and quality of life in the Bormla community and the Three Cities region.

 The university originally planned to take in its first students in October 2016, with lectures at SmartCity Malta until the head campus was completed.
 The beginning of the first academic year was later moved to 28 August 2017, with lectures held at the Dock No. 1 campus in Cospicua.